kunstmusik/blue-manual/docs/users/gettingStarted/installation.md

 the full JDK, and not just the JRE.

-To test to see if you have a JVM installed and what version, at a command prompt type \"java -version\".
-If you see something along the lines of \"command not found\" then you need to install a Java Virtual Machine.
+To test to see if you have a JVM installed and what version, at a command prompt type "java -version".
+If you see something along the lines of "command not found" then you need to install a Java Virtual Machine.

 If you do not have Java installed, the recommended JDK to install is